spjy/jotted-topics/quantum.md

 ### Maximum Kinetic Energy of Photoelectron (Photoelectric Effect)

-The **photoelectric effect** describes the event when photoelectrons are emitted when photons fall incident to a material.
+The **photoelectric effect** describes the event when photoelectrons are emitted and the photons fall incident to a material.
 It states that it takes a minimum amount of energy, $\Phi$, the work function, to remove the electron from the material's surface.

 $$K = \frac{1}{2}mv^2 = hv - \Phi = hv - hv_0$$
 $$v \geq v_0$$